 As part of the Community Needs Assessment, the Library Strategies Consulting Group conducted a community survey to gather public input and help the library guide its services, programs and other priorities for the coming years.

 Mayor Shelly Carlson appointed an 11-member force to further study and possibility of a new downtown library and community center.
 The task force is currently working on developing conceptual ideas for the project along with a vision for the new facility.

-The City Council will consider placing the question of a half-cent sales tax to fund a regional library and community center on the November 8, 2022 election ballot.
+The City Council voted unanimously in favor of placing the question of a half-cent sales tax to fund a regional library and community center on the November 8, 2022 election ballot.

 The question of a half-cent sales tax to fund a regional library and community center will be placed on the November 8, 2022 election ballot, coinciding with the 2022 general election.